Beliavsky/Fortran-Tools/README.md

 ### Unclassified
 [automates](https://github.com/ml4ai/automates): Automated Model Assembly from Text, Equations, and Software, from ml4ai

+[bench-cli](https://github.com/Lateralus138/bench-cli): cross-platform command line tool to benchmark commands and other executables/scripts in command lines written in Fortran, by Lateralus138.
+Very precise and fast.

 [fortran-sigwatch](https://github.com/scivision/fortran-sigwatch): library of routines to provide simple signal watching for Fortran programs, originally by Norman Gray, modified by Michael Hirsch.
 This allows a minimal level of control of a running program from outside it, for example to tell it to checkpoint itself on receipt of a signal.

 [FORTRAN Testing Framework (FTFramework)](https://github.com/agforero/FTFramework): collection of Python and Bash scripts to enable easy testing of Fortran compilers using BATS, by agforero